Wells Fargo & Company Initiates Coverage on Outset Medical (NASDAQ:OM)

-Wells Fargo & Company assumed coverage on shares of Outset Medical (NASDAQ:OM) in a report released on Monday, Analyst Ratings Network reports.
-The firm issued an overweight rating and a $63.00 price target on the stock.
+Stock analysts at Wells Fargo & Company assumed coverage on shares of Outset Medical (NASDAQ:OM) in a research report issued on Monday, Benzinga reports.
+The brokerage set an “overweight” rating and a $63.00 price target on the stock.
+Wells Fargo & Company‘s price target would suggest a potential upside of 12.02% from the company’s current price.

 About Outset Medical